Kmeakin/walrus-report/src/20-reference.md

 value.
 Perhaps more strangely, all the control flow altering expressions, `return`, `break`, `continue` also have type `Never`.
 This is because, like `exit`, when such an expression is evaluated, the enclosing scope is exited and control is transferred to elsewhere in the program.
-Note that althoug the `return` and `break` expressions themselves have type `Never`, they alter the return type of their enclosing function/loop: the return type of the enclosing function becomes the type of the argument to `return`, or `()` if it has no
+Note that although the `return` and `break` expressions themselves have type `Never`, they alter the return type of their enclosing function/loop: the return type of the enclosing function becomes the type of the argument to `return`, or `()` if it has no